CycloneDX/transparency-exchange-api/tea-leaf/tea-leaf.md

 _Work in progress_

 The TEA LEAF is the object that indicates a product version.
-The API should be very agnostic to how a "version" is indicated - semver, vers, name, hash or anything else.
+The API should be very agnostic as to how a "version" is indicated - semver, vers, name, hash or anything else.

 ## Major and minor versions